SamRagusa/Batch-First/README.md

 # Other Information
 - Trained neural networks will be uploaded when hyperparameter tuning has been completely implemented/completed
-- Special thanks to the [python-chess](https://github.com/niklasf/python-chess) package which most of the move generation code is currently based on
+- Special thanks to the [python-chess](https://github.com/niklasf/python-chess) package which the tests rely on, and most of the move generation code is based on